Addressing emotionally-based school avoidance (CPD33B)

 Book your place today

-You can book a place at any time.
-You’ll receive confirmation by email, and we’ll be in touch approximately one week before the course starts with detailed joining instructions.
+After booking you’ll receive confirmation by email, and we will be in touch approximately one week before the course starts with detailed joining instructions.

 *Working together to improve school attendance (publishing.service.gov.uk), Department for Education, 2022